- Classes taught in French

 FRENCH LANGUAGE COURSES (REQUIRED)

-Intermediate level students take 10-12 hours per week of language instruction, and advanced and superior level students take 8 hours per week of language instruction, comprised of French grammar, and either Translation, Vocabulary, or Techniques of Written Expression.
+Intermediate level students take 10-12 hours per week of language instruction, and advanced and superior level students take 8 hours per week of language instruction, comprised of French grammar and vocabulary.

 Intermediate/Low Advanced French Grammar (10) – Conducted in French